"Sliced" Subwindow Search: a Sublinear-complexity Solution to the Maximum Rectangle Problem: Conclusion

 \section{Conclusion}

-We have proposed \mbox{S-WSS}, a solution to the max-weight rectangle problem that, on many matrices, runs significantly faster than the state-of-the-art with limited to virtually no accuracy loss.
-The state-of-the-art, \mbox{A-ESS}, runs in linear time and space (\mbox{$O(n^2)$}), whereas \mbox{S-WSS} runs in sublinear time and space: \mbox{$O(\frac{n^2}{f(n)})$}.
-We have shown that \mbox{S-WSS} provides flexibility in a speed-accuracy trade-off setting, and at an increasingly favorable rate as the size and/or spatial coherence of the input increases.
+We have proposed \mbox{SSS}, a solution to the max-weight rectangle problem that, on many matrices, runs significantly faster than the state-of-the-art with limited to virtually no accuracy loss.
+The state-of-the-art, \mbox{A-ESS}, runs in linear time and space (\mbox{$O(n^2)$}), whereas \mbox{SSS} runs in sublinear time and space: \mbox{$O(\frac{n^2}{f(n)})$}.
+We have shown that \mbox{SSS} provides flexibility in a speed-accuracy trade-off setting, and at an increasingly favorable rate as the size and/or spatial coherence of the input increases.
 It is thus well-suited for real-time applications and against many matrices in general.

 { }